quacksouls/bitburner/doc/guide/hgw.md

   port openers, nuke as many world servers as you can and use their collective RAM for HGW operations against a chosen target, usually `joesguns`.
-Every now and then, purchase a port opener via the dark web (you require access to the TOR router) and nuke any world servers you can to expand the collect RAM of your botnet.
+Every now and then, purchase a port opener via the dark web (you require access to the TOR router) and nuke any world servers you can to expand the collective RAM of your botnet.
 In case your `home` server has a decent amount of RAM, your sequential batcher can use your `home` RAM as well.
 On the other hand, buy a server with a decent amount of RAM and use the purchased server to run your sequential batcher.
 Running a sequential batcher on a purchased server has the advantage that you do not need to worry about buying port openers.
   The only time when you need to buy port openers is to nuke a target server.
   The server `joesguns` can be nuked without having to open any of its special ports.
 You only need to ensure you have the minimum Hack stat in order to hack `joesguns`.